cytomining/DeepProfiler-handbook/DeepProfiler-Handbook/docs/03-images.md

 ## **3.1 Images**

-DeepProfiler expects either TIFF or PNG files.
-Image channels need to be stored in separate files.
-Image sizes and dimensions are flexible.
-DeepProfiler are compatible with most high-throughput microscopy systems.
+DeepProfiler expects either TIFF or PNG files with images of cells.
+The image channels are expected to be stored in separate files, and their paths can be organized as needed in the project and documented in the metadata file.
+The size of images is, in principle, flexible and DeepProfiler can work with different resolutions and image dimensions.
+The workflow of DeepProfiler is standard and compatible with most high-throughput microscopy systems.

 ## **3.2 Dataset compression and illumination correction**